 Certain additional assumptions have been made to implement the LPWAN technologies of interest.
-In particular, the hard message limitation for SIGFOX was relaxed.
+Particularly, the hard message limitation for SIGFOX was relaxed.
 Then, LoRaWAN was restricted to operate exclusively over the 868 MHz band.
-The bandwidth of WiFi HaLow, in its turn, was set to 1 MHz by disregarding the 2 MHz and wider bandwidth options that offer higher data rates for the cost of reduced coverage.
-Finally, only seven key MCSs were enabled for NB-IoT.
-The remaining radio technology related parameters were adopted from Fig. 2, while other important settings are summarized in Table 1.
+The bandwidth of Wi-Fi HaLow, in its turn, was set to 1 MHz by disregarding the 2 MHz and wider bandwidth options that offer higher data rates for the cost of reduced coverage.
+Finally, only seven key MCSs were supported for NB-IoT.
+The remaining radio technology related parameters were adopted from Fig. 2, while other important settings are summarized in Table I.

-In our subsequent evaluation, we focus on the two key metrics: SINR at the receiver, and energy efficiency of machines, which is defined as the amount of data that has been reliably delivered from the IoT device to the BS in relation to the total energy consumed by the machine's radio interface.
+In our subsequent evaluation, we focus on the two key metrics: (i) SINR at the receiver and (ii) energy efficiency of machines, which is defined as the amount of data that has been reliably delivered from the IoT device to the BS in relation to the total energy consumed by the machine's radio interface.